wzmli/phyloglmm/response.md

 Comments to the Corresponding Author
 The authors propose a reformulation of the phylogenetic mixed model in order to make that class of PCM faster and more flexible.
 Given, their results, their goal has been reached.
 I found the paper well written and informative and their method of interest for a large audience.
 I don’t have any remarks about the scientific aspect nor about the benchmarking of that application which are thorough and well detailed.

-**MLi: Thanks.**
+**Thank you.**

 However, I think the article could fail to reach the extent of its audience by missing several key elements:

 - Because that work isn’t a theoretical work but instead the description of an applied statistics method, adding a few examples, such as the one provided at l68-73, would help the reader understanding the value of those models.
 I think examples should particularly be aimed at the “Simulation” § l132-155, where they could shed light on the subtle differences between the parameters

-**MLi: We have added an example in the vignette for this package**
+**We have added an example in the vignette for this package.**

 - In the same spirit of applied statistics, a brief description (or table) of which functions to use in the libraries lme4 and glmmTMB to make these models work would make it easier to start.
 There should also be mention of the tutorial available in the repository

-**MLi: We have added an example in the vignette for this package**
+**We have added an example in the vignette for this package.**

 - It would also be beneficial to add an application of the method with biological data directly in the article.
 The more your article is associated with biological ideas, the more users you will reach in my opinion.

-**MLi: Thanks for the suggestion.
+**Thanks you for the suggestion.
 This paper is written to be an application paper rather than a research paper.
 We have provided a real example from Garamszegi's ``Modern phylogenetic comparative methods and their application in evolutionary biology: concepts and practice'' in the repository (we could add this if the editor thought it was appropriate, but we're up against the length limits for an application paper and would prefer not to open the can of worms of making this into a research paper ...**

 - Naming that class of models (even though it is still pglmm) could help the reader follow the results section and identify the method as well.

-**Thanks.
-We have now renamed everything under phylogenetic regression**
+**We have now renamed everything under phylogenetic regression**

 These remarks might sound cosmetic but I think they might help to reach a broader audience and help all kind of users getting started with those models.